kpradeep12/code-blogger/_posts/2019-07-16-micronaut-configuration.md

 * Conclusion
 {:toc}

+> Source code of this project is available at [github](https://github.com/kpradeep12/techstack-projects/tree/master/micronaut-config)

 ### Create Micronaut project

 Creating a new Micronaut project is so simple with a Micronaut CLI tool.
 Installing is simple if you have SDKMAN.
 Execute below command;